saucelabs/sauce-school/codelabs/Module1_SeleniumPython.md

  <img src="assets/1.05R.png" alt="PIP 3" width="550"/>

  #### NOTE
- If you don't have pip3 installed, or you are using an older version of Python, you may want to check to see if you have pip installed by typing `pip --version` into your terminal.
-You can also [use this website](https://pip.pypa.io/en/latest/installing/)  get get pip installed.
+ If you don't have pip3 installed, or you are using an older version of Python, you may want to check to see if you have pip3installed by typing `pip3--version` into your terminal.
+You can also [use this website](https://pip.pypa.io/en/latest/installing/)  get get pip3installed.
 It's not recommended that you use Python 2.7 and pip, as it's not supported, but it may be a reason `pip3`  isn't working.

  --